Schepses/ByteCoin-bcnDEV/README.md

 $bcndev/openssl> cd ..
 ```

-Download amalgamated [SQLite 3](https://www.sqlite.org/download.html) and unpack it into `bcndev/sqlite` folder (source files are referenced via relative paths, so you do not need to separately build it).

 Below are the commands which add OpenSSL support and switch from LMDB to SQLite by providing options to CMake:
 ```
 $bcndev> mkdir bytecoin/build
 $bcndev> cd bytecoin/build